texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 ## Compiling and Executing from the Command Line

-Like we mentioned earlier, compiling code is the act of turning your code into a program that the machine can **execute** or run.
+Compiling code is the act of turning your code into a program that the machine can **execute** or run.

 To compile your code, we will use the GNU C++ compiler, better known as `g++`.